fusioncharts/dev_centre_docs/getting-started/django/install-using-django.md

 **Load other Map Definition files**

-To use any other map (except world and USA) from the 1400+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `/maps` folder.
+To use any other map (except world and USA) from the 1400+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `maps` folder.
 The map definition files are named in the format `fusioncharts.[MAP_ALIAS].js`, where MAP_ALIAS represents the country, state or region name.

 Insert the `<script>` tag where you want to include the source of the FusionCharts library link from the specific local folder in the project.
 The `<script>` tag is shown below: